rokath/tip/docs/TipUserManual.md

 ###  1.2. <a name='-very-small-buffer-data-compession'></a> Very Small Buffer Data Compession

 A compression and then [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) framing would do perfectly.
-But when it comes to very short buffers, like 4 or 20 bytes, **normal zip code fails** to reduce the buffer size.
+But when it comes to very short buffers, like 4 or 20 bytes, **normal zip code fails** to reduce the buffer size and [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) adds a byte too.

 To combine the [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) technique with compression especially for very short buffers, some additional spare characters are needed.
 That's done with [TCOBS](https://github.com/rokath/tcobs) in a manual coded way, meaning, expected special data properties are reflected in the [TCOBS](https://github.com/rokath/tcobs) code.
 See the [TCOBS User Manual](https://github.com/rokath/tcobs/blob/master/docs/TCOBSv2Specification.md) for more details.

-There is also [smaz](https://github.com/antirez/smaz), but suitable only for text buffers mainly in English.
+There is also [smaz](https://github.com/antirez/smaz), but suitable only for text buffers mainly in English - or you need to adapt the codebook manually.
+Also zeroes would need a special treatment.

 [RZCOBS](https://github.com/Dirbaio/rzcobs), assumes many zeroes and tries some compression this way.

-An adaptive solution would be nice, meaning, not depending on a specific data structure like English text or many integers. [shoco](https://ed-von-schleck.github.io/shoco/) is a way to go but focusses more on strings.
+An adaptive solution would be nice, meaning, not depending on a specific data structure like English text or many integers. [shoco](https://ed-von-schleck.github.io/shoco/) could be a way to go but focusses more on strings.

 <p align="right">(<a href="#tip-um-top">back to top</a>)</p>